paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ## Key Exchange

-Within this framework, there are various keys each endpoint needs: those for end-to-end encryption/authentication and those for hop-by-hop authentication, optional encryption of RTP header extensions, SRTCP authentication, and optional SRTCP encryption.
-Likewise, the MDD needs a hop-by-hop key for authenticated encryption between it and endpoints and for cascaded SRTP connections to another MDD, etc

-To facilitate key exchange required to fullfill all of the above, this framework utilizes a DTLS-SRTP session between endpoints and the KMF via a DTLS tunnel between it and an MDD as defined in DTLS Tunnel for PERC [@!I-D.jones-perc-dtls-tunnel] and via procedures defined in PERC EKT [add reference to EKT diet I-D].
+To facilitate key exchange required to establish or generate all of the above E2E and HBH keys for endpoints and HBH keys for MDDs, this framework utilizes a DTLS-SRTP session between endpoints and the KMF via a DTLS tunnel between it and an MDD as defined in DTLS Tunnel for PERC [@!I-D.jones-perc-dtls-tunnel] and via procedures defined in PERC EKT [I-D.draft-jennings-perc-srtp-ekt-diet].

 ## Initial Key Exchange and KMF

 The procedures defined in DTLS Tunnel for PERC [@!I-D.jones-perc-dtls-tunnel] establish one or more DTLS tunnels between the MDD and KMF, making it is possible for the MDD to facilitate the establishment of a secure DTLS association between each endpoint and the KMF as shown the following figure.
-The DTLS association between endpoints and the KMF will enable each endpoint to receive E2E Key Encryption Key (KEK) information and HBH key information.
+The DTLS association between endpoints and the KMF will enable each endpoint to receive E2E Key Encryption Key (KEK) information (i.e., EKT_key) and HBH key information.
 At the same time, the KMF can securely provide only the HBH key information to the MDD.
 The key information summarized here may include the master key and salt as well as the negotiated cryptographic transform.

 {#fig-initialkeyexchange align="center"}
 ```